nothirst/TICoreDataSync/README.markdown

 ###Types of Sync Manager
 You never instantiate one of the [`TICDSApplicationSyncManager`](http://timisted.github.com/TICoreDataSync/reference/html/Classes/TICDSApplicationSyncManager.html) or [`TICDSDocumentSyncManager`](http://timisted.github.com/TICoreDataSync/reference/html/Classes/TICDSDocumentSyncManager.html) directly, but instead use one of the subclasses specific to your required method of synchronization.

-The framework includes a set of file-manager-based sync classes, used to synchronize with anything that can be accessed using `NSFileManager`, including a desktop **Dropbox** or iDisk.
+The framework includes a set of file-manager-based sync classes, used to synchronize with anything that can be accessed using `NSFileManager`, including a desktop **Dropbox** or network drive.
 Although these classes are effectively accessing a "local" volume, they never have Core Data talk directly to the files stored "remotely."

 No matter what the type of sync, the framework downloads files to a local *helper file directory* (location is customizable through delegate callbacks) before working on them, then uploads them to the remote.
 No file is ever edited directly on the remote store.